SAYLES RANCH GUESTHOUSES Abilene, Texas Experience West Texas "John Wayne at Starbucks" Style www.saylesranch.com

 This painting is part of a series and the ground for the painting is influenced by the Ledger Art of the Plains Indians who drew and painted on recycled paper and documents they sourced from scouts.
 Hand written, 1890s deeds, from Parker County, Texas, that conveyed land once controlled by the Comanches are used.
 There is a deeper level of meaning in that Parker County was named after Isaac Parker, Cynthia Ann Parker’s uncle, who searched for her for two and a half decades.
 I have incorporated actual history pertaining to the event within the artwork.

 This acrylic and historic document piece is fairly large—48” x 60”, and Native American symbols tell part of the story.
 At the very top of the painting are pink diamonds in the sky with a circle and a dot inside, creating a halo around the child.
 This is a Plains Indian symbol for the “Great Spirit”.
 The motif of the square with an “X” inside is a Plains Indian symbol for HELP and they emulate from the center of the Prairie Flower around the mother and child and upward as a symbolic cry for help to the Great Spirit.
 Because of the terror and helplessness of the moment, even the cactus blossom cries out to the Great Spirit for help!

 Painting, is a redemptive act both on the part of the artist as well as the viewer.
 In addition, when art becomes Story, it reaches another level of the redemptive expression by validating, repeating and remembering.
 Art’s language and visual vocabulary powerfully transcend mere words....

 The Sayles Landmark Bed and Breakfast is a boutique hotel alternative in Abilene, Texas.
 Originally built in 1889, the interior design is spectacular.

-Eleven09--A Fine Guest Experience is a curated vacation rental replete with vintage whimsy, situated in the heart of The Storybook Capital of Texas.
+Eleven09--A Fine Guest Experience is a curated vacation rental replete with vintage whimsy, situated in the heart of The Storybook Capital of America.